pololu/arduino-ci/README.md

 ## GitHub Actions example

-Add the below code to a file named `.github/workflows/ci.yaml` to your library.
+Add the below code to a file named `.github/workflows/ci.yaml` to your library and push it to GitHub.

 ```yaml
 name: "CI"